patterns-app/patterns-devkit/README.md

   - [BI](https://github.com/kvh/snapflow-bi.git) (Business Intelligence) module
   - [FRED](https://github.com/kvh/snapflow-fred.git) (Federal Reserve Economic Data) module

-- **Testable** — Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.

-- **Flexible** — snapflow lets you build data flows on and across any database or file system.
-  It works with big or small data, in both batch and streaming modes.
+- **Testability** — Because pipes are self-contained, a developer can provide explicit test inputs and the expected output under various data scenarios - a **data ETL unit test**.
+This brings the rigor and industrial-grade reliability of software to the world of data.

+- **Total reproducibility** — The functional nature of snapflow means that every data state at every ETL step is preserved, along with the code and runtimes that produced it.
+This gives the developer and operator the ability to audit and reproduce complex pipelines down to the byte.
+  With snapflow, every single data point has a history of what code produced it in what order on which runtimes.

+- **Portability** — Since snapflow units of work are explicit and testable, providing consistent operations and data across different database engines and storage systems is safe and efficient.
+  Snapflow supports any major database vendor (postgres, mysql, snowflake, bigquery, redshift), file system (local, S3, etc), as well as any data format, whether it's csv, json, or apache arrow.

 - **Zero cost abstractions and high performance** — snapflow makes its type and immutability guarantees at the abstraction level, so those guarantees can be compiled away at execution time for high performance.
 Developers and analysts can work with clean mental models and strong guarantees without incurring performance costs at runtime.

+Snapflow brings the best practices learned over the last 60 years in software to the world of data, with the goal of global collaboration, reproducible byte-perfect results, and performance at any scale from laptop to AWS cluster.

-🚨️ &nbsp; snapflow is **ALPHA** software.
+> 🚨️ &nbsp; snapflow is **ALPHA** software.
 Expect breaking changes to core APIs. &nbsp; 🚨️

 ### Example